Adverse Outcome Pathways

 NICEATM, EPA, and other international partners are supporting the EURL ECVAM-coordinated Methods2AOP initiative.
 Participants in Methods2AOP are annotating assay data according to internationally accepted guidance to better relate these assays to key events in adverse outcome pathways (AOPs).
 The goal is to facilitate the incorporation of assays into AOP-based defined approaches for chemical safety testing, which will in turn support increased regulatory uptake of these approaches.

-An article about Methods2AOP leader Clemens Wittwehr was published in the September 2022 NIEHS Environmental Factor newsletter, and a poster on Methods2AOP will be presented at the 2023 meeting of the Society of Toxicology (Wittwehr et al., Alternatives to Mammalian Models II session).
+An article about Methods2AOP leader Clemens Wittwehr was published in the September 2022 NIEHS Environmental Factor newsletter, and a poster on Methods2AOP was presented at the 2023 meeting of the Society of Toxicology (Wittwehr et al., Alternatives to Mammalian Models II session).